Families First Coronavirus Response Act: Paid Medical Leave and Paid Sick Leave for Employees

 - The FMLA expansion provides that the first 10 days are unpaid.

-- The employee can choose to substitute paid leave (including the emergency paid leave referenced above), but unlike other types of FMLA leave, an employer may not require the substitution of paid leave.
+- The employee can choose to substitute paid leave (including the emergency paid leave referenced above), or an employer may require the substitution of paid leave.

 - Furthermore, after the first 10 days of unpaid leave, unlike other types of FMLA leave, additional leave up to 12 weeks must be paid.